Coffee Hours: Fridays 12-2pm,

 services for students, staff, and faculty.

-Outside UT Austin, I serve as the
+Outside UT Austin, I am a member of the

 President of the UT Austin AAUP Chapter and

-Vice President of the Texas AAUP Conference.
+Interim President of the Texas AAUP Conference.